Is Greek Life Right for Me? How to Decide

 Students dedicate their undergraduate years to the Greek experience.
 After graduation, they continue their constituency as alumni and life members.

 Pledging into the life is like joining a family.
-Students build friendships through fraternities and sororities that last long after graduation.
+Students build friendships that last long after graduation by being part of fraternities and sororities.
 Undergrads connect with others who share the same traditions.
 They find a home away from home.
+In sororities, they even get a Big sister to look up to.

-3. Academic Support.
+3. Academic support.
 Collegiate studies are no walk in the park, especially when you're new on campus.
-Senior Fraternity brothers and sorority sisters are great resources.
+Senior fraternity brothers and sorority sisters are great resources.
 Some step in as tutors and academic counselors to undergrads struggling through coursework.
+It's great if you can find others in your organization who've been through the same courses or or studying similar fields, and that's often the case.

-4. Post-Graduation Opportunities.
+4. Post-graduation opportunities.
 Every Greek organization has a network of professional alumni.
 Students may build relationships with alumni to secure post-grad opportunities.
+Sometimes, students connect with chapters across the country and may end up getting a job because of a Greek connection.

 1. Reputation.
 Not every frat or sorority maintains a good reputation.
-Some receive citations for hazing and violations that shed a dark light on the Greek system.
-It's customary for pledges to prove their worth by doing menial tasks.
-But some groups take it too far.
+Some receive citations for hazing and violations that shed an unfavorable light on the Greek system.
+It's customary for pledges to prove their worth by doing menial tasks, but some groups take it too far.
 This behavior will not add value to your collegiate life.
-Research the chapter's history before you pledge.
+Research the chapter's history before you pledge, and try to choose an organization that's not know for this type of behavior.

-2. Time and Money.
-It costs to be a Frat member--a SoRo as well.
+2. Time and money.
+It costs to be a frat or sorority member.
 The University of Central Florida published its costs.
 Sororities pay an average of $1,280 per semester, while frats pay $605.
 This does not include traditional college expenses.
-Greek letters and apparel are extra.
+Greek letters and apparel are extra, as are any gifts for Little and Big sisters.

 The Greek system commits to the community via service.
 For this reason, students must commit a large chunk of their time to the life.
 Students who don't prioritize could fall behind in their studies.

 The Greek life helps students build a great foundation for the future.
-Yes, there are negatives.
-But the advantages outweigh the cons.
-Take some time and study the history of the organization before choosing a chapter.
+Yes, there are negatives, but we strongly believe the advantages outweigh the cons.
+Take some time and study the history of an organization before choosing a chapter.